Fact Sheet - Changes to the GIPA Act for agencies

 - is able to apply to the court for the information.

-A new section 60(3A) provides a non-exhaustive list of factors that decision-makers may take into account when deciding whether an application would involve an unreasonable and substantial diversion of an agency’s resources.
+Section 60(3A), added in 2018, provides a non-exhaustive list of factors that decision-makers may take into account when deciding whether an application would involve an unreasonable and substantial diversion of an agency’s resources.
 The agency may, without limitation, take the following factors into consideration:

 - the estimated volume of information involved in the request